Helvethink/infrahub-go-sdk/docs/configuration.md

 # Configuration

 The SDK can be configured directly with Go options or through the `pkg/config` package.
-The `infrahubctl` command uses Viper for TOML loading and supports environment variables and flags.
+The `infrahubctl` command uses Cobra and pflag for its command tree and Viper for configuration.
+It supports TOML, environment variables, and flags.

 ## TOML file